Punggol MRT/LRT station: North East Line (NEL) and LRT

-Plans and studies had been made since 1984 for a possible north-east line serving from Outram Park to Punggol via Dhoby Ghaut.
-The plans for the line were approved by the Mass Rapid Transit Corporation (MRTC) in October 1987 and submitted to the government.
+Starting from 1984, plans and studies were made for a possible MRT line serving north-eastern Singapore that operated between Outram Park and Punggol via Dhoby Ghaut.
+They were approved by the Mass Rapid Transit Corporation (MRTC) in October 1987 and submitted to the government.
 When the 16 NEL stations were revealed in March 1996, Punggol was confirmed to be the northern terminus of the line.
-However, it was not planned to be built until the area has been developed extensively.
+However, it was not planned to be built until its surroundings had been developed extensively.

-During the 1996 National Day Rally Speech, the then prime minister Goh Chok Tong announced that the station will serve the upcoming Punggol 21 development.
+During the 1996 National Day Rally Speech, then-prime minister Goh Chok Tong announced that the station will serve the upcoming Punggol 21 development.
 The Punggol 21 development was also planned to have a light rail system.
 The contract for the construction of Punggol NEL station and 1.3 km of tunnels was awarded to a joint venture between Sato-Kogyo and Hock Lian Seng for S$85.86 million (US$ million) in March 1998.